esong200/LoveLink-Web/README.md

 # LoveLink

 LoveLink is a web application that allows couples to send each other messages and drawings, either instantly or with a delay.
-The app includes a profile page, a settings page, and pages for sending and receiving messages with drawings (referred to as "nudges").
+The app includes a profile page, a settings page, pages for sending and receiving messages with drawings (referred to as "nudges"), and a love language quiz.
+This quiz helps users to learn more about their partner's preferences and improve their emotional connection.

 ## Table of Contents